-From 1 January 2021, Northern Ireland will be in the strange position of having dual status with the EU and UK VAT and customs union for goods.
+From 1 January 2021, Northern Ireland is now in the strange position of having dual status with the EU and UK VAT and customs union for goods.
 The aim is to avoid physical border controls at the Northern Ireland and Republic of Ireland border.

-So how will this affect the VAT treatment of goods being moved between Northern Ireland, the rest of the UK and the EU?
+So how does this affect the VAT treatment of goods being moved between Northern Ireland, the rest of the UK and the EU?

-The starting point to note is that businesses moving goods from Northern Ireland will need a special IX EORI number.
+The starting point to note is that businesses moving goods from Northern Ireland will now need a special XI EORI number.

 When goods are moved from Northern Ireland to the EU, the existing EU VAT rules remain in place.
 This means that the distance selling rules apply when selling goods to consumers in other EU countries (until 1 July 2021 when the distance selling thresholds will be abolished across the EU).

 When supplies of goods are made to EU business customers, the sales should be treated as being a zero-rated intra-EU dispatch of goods.
 This is of course different to the position when goods are sold from the rest of the UK to other EU countries, which will be seen as being an export of goods.
 Such a sale is also zero-rated but duties will be payable on import into the EU, unlike the situation where they move from Northern Ireland.

 When goods are sold between the rest of the UK and Northern Ireland this will still be a domestic supply, so VAT will be chargeable accordingly.
 However, when businesses move their own goods from the rest of the UK to Northern Ireland this will be seen as being an import for VAT purposes, so an output VAT amount will need to be declared with the same amount being recoverable as input VAT (subject to the usual recovery position).